mahmood-ul-hassan/Grove_LCD_RGB_Backlight/README.md

-# C version of Seeed Studio Arduino Library for Grove_LCD_RGB_Backlight
+# C version of Seeed Studio Arduino Library for Grove LCD with RGB Backlight

 This library is tested with STM32 MCU and Cypress PSOC6 MCU.

 STM32:
-	HAL-function is used for I2C transmission
+	HAL-function is used for I2C transmission.
 For any other MCU:
-	All the required modification is mentioned inside the .c and .h file
+	All the required modification is mentioned inside the .c and .h file.

 cheers :)